-To mitigate the disparate impact in classification, two common strategies have been employed in transfer learning and beyond.
-The first strategy directly adjusts the values of features, labels, model outputs (estimated labels) or any combination thereof.
-Initially, \cite{zemel2013learning} proposed a mapping to some fair representations of features. \cite{feldman2015certifying} suggested modifying features so that the distributions for privileged and unprivileged groups become similar to a ``median'' distribution, making it harder for the algorithm to differentiate between the two groups.
-The principle has been expanded to adjusting both features and the label in \cite{calmon2017optimized} and further to projecting distributions of features to a barycenter \citep{gordaliza2019obtaining,yang2022obtaining}, which introduces the least data distortion. \cite{oneto2020fairness,chzhen2020fair,gouic2020projection} performed post-processing of the model outputs by transporting the distributions of the outputs of each group to a barycenter. \cite{jiang2020identifying} corrected for a range of biases by reweighting the training data.
+Generally speaking, to mitigate the disparate impact, two common strategies have been employed within the broader field of machine learning fairness.

+The first strategy directly adjusts the values of attributes, labels, model outputs (estimated labels) or any combination thereof.
+Initially, \cite{zemel2013learning} proposed a mapping to some fair representations of attributes. \cite{feldman2015certifying} suggested modifying attributes so that the distributions for privileged and unprivileged groups become similar to a ``median'' distribution, making it harder for the algorithm to differentiate between the two groups.
+The principle has been expanded to adjusting both attributes and the label in \cite{calmon2017optimized} and further to projecting distributions of attributes to a barycentre \citep{gordaliza2019obtaining,yang2022obtaining}, which introduces the least data distortion. \cite{oneto2020fairness,chzhen2020fair,gouic2020projection} performed post-processing of the model outputs by transporting the distributions of the outputs of each group to a barycentre. \cite{jiang2020identifying} corrected for a range of biases by re-weighting the training data.

-The second strategy incorporates a regularisation term to penalise discriminatory effects whilst building some classification or prediction models. \cite{quadrianto2017recycling} designed regularisation components using the maximum mean discrepancy criterion of \cite{gretton2012kernel} to encourage the similarity of the distributions of the prediction outputs across the privileged and unprivileged groups, with the assumption of sensitive attributes only available at training time. \cite{jiang2020wasserstein} used Wasserstein distance of the distributions of outputs between privileged and unprivileged groups as the regularisation in logistic regression, again without any requirements on the availability of the sensitive attribute at test time.
+The second strategy incorporates a regularisation term to penalise discriminatory effects whilst building some classification or prediction models. \cite{quadrianto2017recycling} designed regularisation components using the maximum mean discrepancy criterion of \cite{gretton2012kernel} to encourage the similarity of the distributions of the prediction outputs across the privileged and unprivileged groups, with the assumption of protected attributes only available at training time. \cite{jiang2020wasserstein} used Wasserstein distance of the distributions of outputs between privileged and unprivileged groups as the regularisation in logistic regression, again without any requirements on the availability of the protected attribute at test time.
 The Wassersterin regularisation is also used in neural-network classifiers \citep{risser2022tackling} and various applications \citep{jourdan2023optimal} thereof. \cite{buyl2022optimal} design a regularisation term by the minimum cost to transport a classifier's score function to a set of fair score functions, and generalise the fairness measures allowed.